-I am a member of the BACP and work to the BACP ethical framework which provides a set of values that are an overarching set of beliefs that I as a counsellor hold as special to my professional practice.
+I am an accredited member of the BACP and work to the BACP ethical framework which provides a set of values that are an overarching set of beliefs that I as a Counsellor hold as special to my professional practice.
 Values are sometimes described as morals or rules by which we conduct our affairs and the BACP’s include respecting human rights and dignity, and ensuring integrity in client relationships – which I fully support.

 Anything that is discussed within the counselling room is totally confidential (within the confines of legal constraints).
 As a professional requirement I receive regular support on my case load from an independent counsellor who is an experienced counselling supervisor – throughout which I maintain client confidentiality.

 I am a diploma qualified counsellor and an accredited member of the British Association for Counselling and psychotherapy (BACP).

 I have a Masters Degree in Positive Psychology and am committed to my continuing professional development to expand and update my knowledge and undertake training on a regular basis.

 I have specialist training in counselling young people and children, creative arts in counselling including sand play therapy, bereavement training and substance awareness.